Influence of Pinterest Trends on Web Design

 Within a short span, Pinterest has managed to influence the intricate domain of web design.
 Many brands from online magazines to product based companies and retailers are now adopting a ‘Pinterest inspired’ web design interface to gain the attention of an online audience.
 This grid-style layout of web design focuses more on images and reduces texts.
 Thus, the popularity of Pinterest has triggered a new web trend.

 It started gaining ground when many popular photo-sharing sites such as Flickr, eBay, MySpace, Quora, StumbleUpon and other major retailers redesigned their web design inspired from Pinterest’s grid style layout.
 This image-focused layout reflects a bulletin board filled with exciting images.
 The benefit of this layout is, it allows users to create and curate – ideas or sets of pictures in a more enhanced and viewer-friendly way.

 In December, Quora introduced a new feature that included topic ‘boards’.
 Followed by Chill (a social video sharing site) that redesigned its website in January to contain bricks of videos shared by the people whom you follow.
 In addition, many content visualization sites like ‘Scrolldit’ imitated Pinterest’s block- by- block content feel.
-Moreover, there are many sites that can be regarded as ‘Pinterest Clones’ as they have imitated the concept of Pinterest in both design and functionality.
+Moreover, there are many sites that can be regarded as ‘Pinterest Clones’ as they have imitated the concept of Pinterest and implementing all Pinterest trends in both design and functionality.

 Image Courtesy: Appcues